This recipe is excerpted from my e-book “I Can’t Even With Pumpkin Spice: 21 Recipes Celebrating the Real Flavors of Fall.” Order it here!

 Green bean casserole — you know the one with the canned green beans, cream of sodium soup and the French fried onions — is the stuff of old-school Thanksgiving legend.
 Here are a few tips (and a recipe) to help you make your own green bean casserole from scratch.

 First, ditch the canned green beans.
+I know, I know, but we’re making green been casserole from scratch, remember?
 Fresh beans, trimmed and blanched, will keep their crisp-tender texture even after baking.

 Make your own sauce instead of relying on a can of condensed soup.
 For a traditional casserole, sprinkle flour over sautéed mushrooms, then stir in half and half and chicken stock to create a rich, creamy sauce.
 My recipe replaces the mushrooms — my husband won’t eat them — with caramelized onions for a heartier casserole.